-- Referred customers are more loyal.
-Referred customers are 18% more loyal than a customer acquired by any other means.
-Though it may take longer to see the return on your investment with referrals, the leads that you acquire from a referral program are more likely to stick.
+Referred customers are 18% more loyal than customers acquired by any other means.
+Though it may take longer to see the return on your investment with referrals, the leads you acquire from a referral program are more likely to stick.

 Referrals are your fast track to customer trust.
 Customers trust the referrals of their friends and family much more than they trust traditional marketing because people’s relationship with traditional marketing is purely transactional.
 When a family member recommends a business, there is already a relationship of trust, making customers more likely to redeem this referral.

-- Referred customers have a higher lifetime value.
-When you get a new customer through a referral, chances are that customer will have a higher customer lifetime value (CLV) than a customer acquired through another marketing channel.
+When you get a new customer through a referral, chances are that the customer will have a higher customer lifetime value (CLV) than a customer acquired through another marketing channel.
 According to the Wharton School of Business, customers who have found a business through referrals have an average of 16% higher CLV.

 Referrals are a conversation piece.
 The more your customers talk about your brand, the more people learn about you.
-Referral programs use your happy customers as a funnel to create increased brand awareness.
+Referral programs use your happy customers as a funnel to increase brand awareness.

-- Increase in sales.
 Referred customers have a 25% higher profit margin than customers who found your business through another channel.
 Invest in a referral-based marketing strategy and enjoy increased revenue for your business.

 Referral marketing is a fantastic opportunity for businesses of all sizes to grow and spread their brand awareness.

-How to build a strong customer referral program
+How to build a strong customer referral program?

 Here is a comprehensive referral marketing guide to help you establish a solid word-of-mouth marketing strategy for your business.